arch-browser/.github/profile/README.md

 Welcome to the Arch Browser organization!

-Arch Browser is a fast, lightweight web browser built for Arch Linux.
 You can find the main repository here: [arch-browser](https://github.com/arch-browser/arch-browser)

+## About

+The Arch Browser organization manages and maintains all projects related to the Arch Browser ecosystem.
+Its purpose is to provide a central place for development, collaboration, and coordination of the browser and related tools.

+This organization helps keep projects organized, ensures consistent standards across repositories, and makes it easier for contributors to get involved.
+It’s the official home for all source code, resources, and initiatives connected to Arch Browser.

 ## Contributing